grizzlysmit/complexfmt/README.md

 ```
 where `$` is your prompt or use some sort of make/build system like cmake or what ever.

+or

+$ cmake -S . -B build # if you have just cloned from git assumming you are in the fmtextras dir

+$ CC=gcc CXX=g++ cmake --build ./build --config Release

+or

+$ CC=clang CXX=clang++ cmake --build ./build --config Release

 [Top](#readme)

 ## The colour-style formatters